Kneemund/jadb-sl/README.md

 ---

 - `announce [MESSAGE|MESSAGE_WITH_IMAGE]`:
-  Sends an announcement to all users which share at least one guild with the bot and that want to be notified (`notify`) about an initialized channel.
+  Send an announcement to all users which share at least one server with the bot and that want to be notified (`notify`) about the (initialized) channel.

 - `ban <@USER|USER_ID> <REASON>`:
   Ban a user.